Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 The TRD also support the softmax function.

-More details about the DPU.
-[DPU](https://www.xilinx.com/support/documentation/ip_documentation/dpu/v2_0/pg338-dpu.pdf#nameddest=xDPUTRDOverview)
+For more details about the DPU, please read [DPU IP Product Guide](https://www.xilinx.com/support/documentation/ip_documentation/dpu/v3_0/pg338-dpu.pdf)

 #### 5.3.1 Set the DPU Core Number